 First, to analyse whether temporal variation in food availability drives population-level variation in telomere dynamics, we calculated average telomere length among all birds born in a given breeding season (i.e. a cohort).
 We tested for a difference in telomere length among cohorts using a one-way ANOVA, and then used linear regression to test whether variation in mean telomere length among cohorts is explained by temporal variation in insect abundance.

 We then tested tested how spatially varying early-life environmental and social conditions influence telomere length within cohorts using linear models.
-For these analyses, both response and explanatory variables were standardised by mean-centering within cohorts, thus controlling for any temporal variation in telomere length and the social and ecological environment.
+For these analyses, both response and explanatory variables were standardised by mean-centering within cohorts, thus controlling for any between cohort temporal variation in telomere length and the social and ecological environment.
 As explanatory variables we included tarsus length, sex, territory quality and the number of helping and non-helping subordinates present in the natal territory.
 We used model averaging to assess how these variables shape telomere length and dynamics in early life.
 We created a full model containing all of the above terms, and a top model set was then defined, containing all models with AICc ≤ 6 compared to the best supported model (Burnham, Anderson & Huyvaert 2011).
 We report model averaged coefficients, confidence intervals, and 'relative importance', which reflects the relative weights of each predictor variable across the top model set.
 Model averaging was carried out using the MuMIn package (version 1.10.5) in R (Bartoń 2012).

-For the individuals with longitudinal data we calculated a rate of telomere loss between the first-year sample and earliest adult sample by subtracting the adult telomere length from the early-life telomere length and dividing this difference by the length of time (in days) between sampling events.
+For individuals with longitudinal data we calculated a rate of telomere loss between the first-year sample and earliest adult sample by subtracting the adult telomere length from the early-life telomere length and dividing this difference by the length of time (in days) between sampling events.
 To account for regression to the mean effects, we applied a correction based on correlations among samples within individuals following Verhulst et al. (2013).
 Using this dataset we repeated the analyses of among and within cohort telomere dynamics, replacing telomere length with telomere loss as the response variable.

 Finally, we analysed the effects of telomere dynamics on survival, again by looking at variation both within and among cohorts.
-First, we tested the prediction that cohort-level telomere dynamics are associated with survival by comparing the mean telomere length and loss of each cohort with the mean lifespan of all individuals, using linear regression.
+First, we tested the prediction that cohort-level telomere dynamics are associated with survival by comparing the mean telomere length and rate of loss of each cohort with the mean lifespan of all individuals, using linear regression.
 For this analysis we excluded any recent breeding seasons where >10% of individuals in a cohort were still alive.
-We then used parametric survival analysis, implemented in the FlexSurv package in R, to test whether individual-level telomere length and loss were related to to survival.
-Again, we mean-centred variables within cohorts to eliminate temporal variation in telomeres and survival.
+We then used parametric survival analysis, implemented in the FlexSurv package in R, to test whether individual-level telomere length and rate of loss were related to to survival.
+Again, we mean-centred variables within cohorts to eliminate between season temporal variation in telomeres and survival.
 The survival time distribution was chosen by comparing the fit of a range of distributions (exponential, Weibull, log-normal, gamma, gompertz and generalized F) against the observed survival data, by visually inspecting plots and by comparing AIC values.
 As explanatory variables of survival we included early-life telomere length/loss (we ran a separate analysis for each, using the cross-sectional and longitudinal data, respectively), plus the factors identified as being related to telomere length in the previous analysis.
 With this approach we aimed to assess the effect of early-life telomere length on survival while controlling for potentially confounding variables that may be correlated with telomere dynamics.

 Results

 Early-life telomere length and age